im-usb/Decision_Tree_Classifier/README.md

 # Decision_Tree_Classifier
-For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
+To create the Decision Tree classifier and visualize it graphically for the given ‘Iris’ dataset, .